 We are joined by Esme Greenwood as the centrepiece in our Spring concert to play Bruch’s Violin Concerto.
 From Sheffield, Esme started learning the violin at the age of 6, and is a precocious talent.
-Currently studying at the Junior Royal Northern College of Music she won the her first competition two years ago when aged only 12.
+Currently studying at the Junior Royal Northern College of Music she won her first competition two years ago when aged only 12.
 Not only a budding soloist, she also enjoys orchestral and chamber music, recently becoming one of the youngest players to be awarded a place in the National Youth Orchestra, which sees her performing in some of the country’s major concert venues including the Barbican, Birmingham Symphony Hall and the Royal Albert Hall.

 Then after the interval we have Brahms in a cheery pastoral mood for you with this his second symphony.
 Odd then that he would write that it is "is so melancholy that you will not be able to bear it.
 I have never written anything so sad, and the score must come out in mourning.”
 Whilst the second movement is certainly tender and sad, the other movements are much lighter and tuneful with the final movement becoming an unexpected lively romp after a quiet opening.